Welcome to our review of the popular Sky Bet betting site carried out in May 2022.

 The markets are constantly changing, as are odds and stakes, so keep an eye out for a potential bonus.

-Naturally, Sky Bet will also market its promotions to customers through email and text messages.
+Naturally, Sky Bet market its promotions to customers through email and text messages.

 Customers that enjoy their Sky Bet experience can sign up for the Sky Bet Club.
 This is a loyalty scheme that provides £5 in free bets once stakes of £25 or more are wagered in a week.

-These bets can be placed on any sport, including horse racing.
+These free bets can be placed on any sport, including horse racing.

 Other promotions and bonus offers will also be made available to Sky Bet Club members.
 These vary and are usually not revealed ahead of time.
 As with any act of gambling, you pay your money and take your chances.